 If you have a sales team they have to understand this concept.
 Only incentivise team members based on Gross Profit achieved (and banked) rather than revenue on its own.
 If you must discount to ensure payment terms are brought forward significantly.

 People love a bargain.
-Once you understand your margins and also the cost of slow payment/collections, you can offer as a policy small discounts for payment in advance or before due date.
+Once you understand your margins and also the cost of slow payment/collections, you can offer as a policy small discounts for payment in advance or before the due date.
 You’ll be surprised how your historically slow payers will jump at small discounts as low as 2.5%.

 I like this approach far better than the idea of charging late interest.
 It’s a far easier sell for business owners to offer a discount to customers.
 Customers feel like they have had a win.
 Invariably, the collection of the late interest becomes problematic and leaves a bad taste in the clients’ mouth.